 Today in Tedium: When a large retail outlet is in its final throes, it can be fascinating to walk around one, not necessarily because you want to buy anything, but because of the things the natural selection process of panic-shopping surfaces.
 (When something is 90 percent off, you have to really not want it to leave it sitting there.)
-So when I learned my local Sears store was closing after more than 40 years in business, I made two stops: One, nine days before its closure; and two, on its final day.
+So in the early days of 2019, when I learned my local Sears store was closing after more than 40 years in business, I made two stops: One, nine days before its closure; and two, on its final day.
 As you can imagine, the trip surfaced different sales items each time, even though it was the same massive store both times, but the different levels of decay put different levels of focus on what was there.
 And during the last time, I found myself utterly enthralled with a device I’ve seen a million times, as have most of you.
 Something about the removal of its full context, as well as the clear amount of use the product had received, made the device stand out that much more.
 I’m, of course (of course!) talking about the Brannock Device, a mainstay of shoe stores for decades.
 What’s your shoe size?
 Today’s Tedium talks about the simple device that could easily tell you. — Ernie @ Tedium

 ⅓″